cassianoperin/CHIP8_GO/README.md

 ## TODO LIST

-1. Create graphical menus
-2. Sound glitches in Windows version
+1. Sound glitches in Windows version
-3. Windows version is slowest than Mac version
+2. Create a FPS counter on screen
+3. Review all messages and write to the screen
+4. Put the text in the front of graphics
+5. Set the text color in themes
+6. Review keyboard timers, there is a small lag
+7. Save the savestates to files
+8. Create a help menu and command line arguments (SCHIP hack mode and other options)